Oral Roberts: Ministry and university

 In 1945, Roberts resigned from his pastorate in Shawnee, Oklahoma, to hold revivals in the area and attend Oklahoma Baptist.
 But in the late summer of 1945, while preaching in a North Carolina camp meeting, Roberts was asked by Robert E. "Daddy" Lee of Toccoa, Georgia, to consider becoming pastor of his small, eighty-member church.
 Roberts suggested they pray about it, and unexpectedly, decided to accept.
-By the end of the year, Roberts resigned and moved back to Shawnee.
+By the end of the year, Roberts had resigned and moved back to Shawnee.
 Apparently, the Georgia conference of the International Pentecostal Holiness Church frowned on having a minister from outside its conference as a pastor.
 Short though it was, the Toccoa detour had a lasting effect on Roberts and his family.
 It was there that their daughter Rebecca, then five years old, first met her future husband, Marshall.
 There were also reportedly two instances of healing, which Roberts would later look back on as his first realization "that I was approaching 'my hour'."

 Until 1947, Roberts struggled as a part-time preacher in Oklahoma, but when he was 29, Roberts said he picked up his Bible and it fell open at the Third Epistle of John, where he read verse 2: "I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth."
 The next day, he said, he bought a Buick and God appeared, directing him to heal the sick.

 Roberts resigned his pastoral ministry with the Pentecostal Holiness Church to found Oral Roberts Evangelistic Association (OREA).
 He conducted evangelistic and faith healing drives across the United States and around the world, claiming he could raise the dead.
 In November 1947, he started Healing Waters, a monthly magazine as a means to promote his meetings.
 Thousands of sick people waited in line to stand before Oral Roberts so he could pray for them.
 He appeared as a guest speaker for hundreds of national and international meetings and conventions.
 Through the years, he conducted more than 300 "crusades" on six continents, and personally laid hands in prayer on more than 2 million people.